microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 }
 ```

-## CommonJS module are supported
+## CommonJS modules are supported

-In a `.js` file, Typescript understands the CommonJS module format is allowed as an input module format.
+In a `.js` file, Typescript understands the CommonJS module format.
 Assignments to `exports` and `module.exports` are recognized as export declarations.
 Similarly, `require` function calls are recognized as module imports.
 For example: